nunchuk-io/nunchuk-desktop/README.md

 This directory contains all of the udev rules for the supported devices as retrieved from vendor websites and repositories.

-These are necessary for the devices to be reachable on linux environments.
+These are necessary for the devices to be reachable on Linux environments.
 - `References` (All rules): https://github.com/bitcoin-core/HWI/tree/master/hwilib/udev
 >**Usage**
 Apply these rules by copying them to `/etc/udev/rules.d/` and notifying `udevadm`.